dasha-samples/dasha-doc-examples/Features/VoIP-inbounds/README.md

 Also, the example shows the way of local testing the inbounds.
 To do this the [microsip](https://www.microsip.org/downloads) is required.

-Also, explore our another [demo](https://github.com/dasha-samples/dasha-sip-test) that uses inbounds.
+Also, explore our another demo [dasha-sip-test](https://github.com/dasha-samples/dasha-sip-test) that uses inbounds.

 ### SDK part